 Recognizing the Need for a Relevance Maturity Model

 Maturity models are helpful in laying the groundwork for an action plan as they offer external benchmarks based on best practices.
 They are used to help organizations recognize where they are, identify where they want to go, and offer precise recommendations on how to improve.
-A relevance maturity model can be seen as a set of structured levels that describe how well the systems, people and processes of an organization can meet and beat customer and employee expectations.
+A relevance maturity model can be seen as a set of structured levels that describe how well the systems, people, and processes of an organization can meet and beat customer and employee expectations.

-Getting from Laggard to Leader
+Getting from Reactive to Optimized

 Each level of maturity consists of two steps.
 Completing each step, in the order they are presented, is required to achieve maximum relevancy.
 Though organizations often move up multiple levels in one step, it is typically not viable to skip levels.
 The levels are defined as follows: